100-level General Education courses

 HPHY 381 Biomechanics (4)

 Fundamental principles of physics applied to the analysis of human movement.
 Emphasis on developing abilities to analyze human movements quantitatively.
 This course provides an introduction to the principles of biomechanics, emphasizing the contribution of biomechanics to understanding human movement, and development of mechanical and anatomical concepts related to human performance.
 Upon completion of this course, each student should be able to use precise, well-defined terminology to describe motion; understand how to use Newton’s laws to study forces and torques; analyze the mechanical properties of biological tissues; understand and quantify linear and angular descriptors of human motion (kinematics); understand the relationship between linear and angular characteristics of motion; understand and quantify the basic causes of human movement (kinetics).
 Prereqs apply.
-Restricted to HPHY majors.
+Open to non-majors after initial registration period.

 HPHY 401 Research (1-15)